Confluence PDF export alternative

 - Can become stale after the source page changes.

-- Can look less polished than a customer-facing web page.
+- Can look less polished than a customer-facing page.

 - Gets harder to manage when several pages need to be shared together.